minkezhang/mudpy/README.md

 Features
 ----
-The `Mud` class will check for dirty fields as a result of @property setters, as well as instance variables.
-It will **not** check for method changes (as these are not typically written to file).
+The `Mud` class will check for dirty fields as a result of @property setters, as well as instance variables, **as well as** method changes.

 Caveats
 ----